CodeUser566/ExelTool/README.md

-This a future simple tool for Exel tables on OpenXLSX library
+This a future simple tool for Exel tables on libxlsxwriter library